Esembly is a movement with a mission to help families Live Less Disposably…starting with diapers.

 Risks & Disclosures

-The Company was founded in January 2015, is an early stage company with no operating history upon which to evaluate its business and has generated no revenues to date.
+The Company was founded in January 2015, is an early stage company with limited operating history upon which to evaluate its business and has generated limited revenues to date.
 The Company is not currently profitable.
 Although management of the Company currently anticipates that its business strategy will be successful, the Company may not be able to achieve the revenue growth in the coming years necessary to achieve profitability.
-The Company's prospects also must be considered in light of the risks and difficulties frequently encountered by startup companies in today's business environment.
+The Company's prospects also must be considered in light of the risks and difficulties frequently encountered by early stage companies in today's business environment.
 The Company may not be successful in addressing these risks, and the business strategy may not be successful.

 Unpredictability of future revenues; Potential fluctuation in operating results